China and Russia: explaining a long, complicated friendship

 But there were points of friction, especially after the death of Stalin.

-In 1956, then-Soviet Premier Nikita Khrushchev condemned Stalin’s “cult of personality” at an international conference of communist parties.
+In 1956, then-Soviet Premier Nikita Khrushchev condemned Stalin’s “cult of personality” in an address to Communist Party members later known as the “secret speech.”
 Mao, who had modeled himself on the former Soviet leader, took it personally.

 When Mao decided to shell two outlying islands of Taiwan held by the Nationalist Party he had defeated in the Chinese civil war, he did not warn Khrushchev.
 Khrushchev saw it as a betrayal of the alliance, Torigian said.
 In 1959, the Soviet Union remained neutral during a border conflict between China and India, which led China to feel that it was not getting enough support from its ally.